Leave a Reply Cancel reply

 If one bill covers spending and revenue, Reconciliation using a budget resolution is expended for those two subjects.
 Budgets end September 30 of each year.

 2018 is a different year and again Congress could take up the repeal of the ACA.
 And why not when they can get 49 votes to pass it any time they wish to do so.
 Maybe one of the remaining three Republican Senators will side with them or a Dem may have a weak moment.
 Since Republicans want to do tax reform, they will use Reconciliation again as it only requires a majority vote and defund the ACA to provide the revenue for it.
 The opportunity to do two Reconciliations due to two budget resolutions will not be available for Republicans.
-It may end up being both ACA or Tax Reform in one Reconciliation of just one meaning the ACA or Tax Reform.
+It may end up being both ACA and Tax Reform in one Reconciliation of just one meaning the ACA or Tax Reform.

 Martin Longman at Washington Monthly does a good job of explaining Reconciliation.
 I believe I beat him in predicting a new run at Reconciliation which can be found in the comments section in early September.
 I was happy he did write on it as few people have done so till the very end.
 If still interested, here is a detailed primer on the topic also.